-Asceticism, Discernment, Elder Joseph of Vatopedi, Elder Joseph the Cave-Dweller, Elder Joseph the Hesychast, Empirical Dogmatics, Patience, Purification, St. Mark the Ascetic, The Spiritual Law, Theoria, thoughts
+Asceticism, Discernment, Elder Ephraim of Arizona, Elder Joseph of Vatopedi, Elder Joseph the Cave-Dweller, Elder Joseph the Hesychast, Empirical Dogmatics, Letters to His Family, Monastic Wisdom, My Elder Joseph the Hesychast, Patience, Purification, St. Mark the Ascetic, The Law of Changes, The Spiritual Law, Theoria, thoughts

 The Law of Changes in Our Practical Life

 Every rational nature undergoes countless alterations, and changes come upon every man at every hour.